swiyu-admin-ch/swiyu-admin-ch.github.io/_pages/introduction.md

 # Trust in the swiyu ecosystem

 The swiyu Trust Infrastructure supports the development of trust between interacting parties by different means.
 An important part of this are the trust artefacts.
-For a more in-depth technical documentation please refer to the specification of the latest [Trust Protocol].
+For a more in-depth technical documentation please refer to the specification of the latest [Trust Protocol](/specifications/trust-protocol-v2-0/).

 ## Overview